seqeralabs/ffq-api/README.md

 # ffq-api

-A minimal wrapper to make [ffq](https://github.com/pachterlab/ffq) searches available via an API.
+A minimal wrapper to make [ffq](https://github.com/pachterlab/ffq) searches available via a REST API.

 > `ffq` receives an accession and returns the metadata for that accession as well as the metadata for all downstream accessions following the connections between GEO, SRA, EMBL-EBI, DDBJ, and Biosample.
 >